Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model: Conclusions

-In view of the results, our relativistic mean-field based model, with one- and two-body current contributions to the 1p1h QE peak, can simultaneously describe the longitudinal and transverse electromagnetic responses of $^{12}$C in the quasielastic regime.
-The key contribution of this work is the incorporation of the two-body meson exchange current contribution to the 1p-1h channel.
+The key contribution of this work is the incorporation of the two-body meson-exchange current contribution to the 1p-1h channel.
 It includes the delta resonance mechanism and background terms.
-We find that the effect of the two-body currents is only significant in the transverse channel, where the response is increased up to a 34\%, leading to a improved description of the data compared to the one-body case.
+We find that the effect of the two-body currents is only significant in the transverse channel, where the response is increased up to a 30\%.
 The delta resonance mechanism is the main responsible of this result, giving the larger contribution.

-This work paves the way for the leap to neutrino-nucleus interaction processes.
+This work paves the way for the leap to neutrino-nucleus interaction processes and to modeling of lepton-$^{40}$Ar scattering.
 We point out that in the case of charge-current quasielastic (anti)neutrino reactions the transverse response is clearly the dominant one~\cite{Megias14,Megias15}, except at very low four-momentum transfer.
-Therefore, we expect the two-body current mechanisms to play an important role in the neutrino sector.
+Therefore, we expect the two-body contributions to play an important role in the neutrino sector.